 This is a time-saving feature that will help you sew straighter and with less marking.
 It’s perfect for half-square triangles, straight line quilting and things like zippers that require straight and accurate stitching.

 But what if you love and use a machine without this feature?
-While a laser guide is so helpful that having that alone almost makes it worth buying a new machine, most likely you can retrofit your existing one.
+While a laser guide is so helpful that having one ‘almost’ makes it worth buying a new machine, chances are you can retrofit your existing one.

 Then you’ll need to determine how best to attach the marker to your machine.
-After reading through Laura’s instructions, the velcro Command strips (available here) seem like a good solution for plastic body machines, as the marker can be easily repositioned as needed.
+Velcro Command strips (available here) seem like a good solution for plastic-body machines, as the marker can be easily repositioned as needed.

-Notice that the marker comes with magnets, which may be perfect for older metal cased machines.
-However, you may want to remove them if your machine is computerized.
-Laura tells you how in her article.
+Notice that the marker comes with magnets, which may be perfect for older metal-cased machines.
+However, you’ll want to remove them if your machine is computerized (Do not use magnets near a computerized sewing machine!).